aws/aws-cdk/packages/@aws-cdk/aws-sagemaker/README.md

 ### Model Artifacts

-If you choose to decouple your model artifacts from your inference code, the artifacts can be specified via the `modelData` property which accepts a class that extends the `ModelData` abstract base class.
+If you choose to decouple your model artifacts from your inference code (as is natural given different rates of change between inference code and model artifacts), the artifacts can be specified via the `modelData` property which accepts a class that extends the `ModelData` abstract base class.
 The default is to have no model artifacts associated with a model.